beingforthebenefit/PlexMonitorChrome/README.md

 - Quick links to jump to Plex server settings.

 ## Usage
-After installing the extension, you'll see a new icon in your Firefox toolbar resembling a server.
+After installing the extension, you'll see a new icon in your Chrome toolbar resembling a server.
 Click on the icon to open the popup window, which will display the current streams, activities, and library statistics.

 To customize the extension, click on the cog icon in the upper-right corner of the popup.
 This will take you to the settings page where you can select your preferred movies and TV shows libraries.